KizitoNwose/AndroidTagGroup/README.md

 Implement a callback interface: `TagGroup.OnTagClickListener`, and set the listener via `setOnTagClickListener()`.

+#### How to use autocomplete?

+Use `setAutoCompleteTags()`on the target TagGroup and pass as input parameter the tags you want to use for this purpose.

-#### Important changes in v1.7.0
+#### Important changes in v1.7.1

-- The new setAutoCompleteTags() method takes a List of Strings as input parameter and makes all of the TagViews belonging to the TagGroup display one of those at a time as a hint while being typed in.
+- The new setAllowRepeats() method takes a boolean as input parameter and sets wether or not the user is allowed to submit a new tag when its text is the exact same as the one in any other of the tags in the TagView.

 # Build